hrishin/GPU-Workload-Debugging/task2/troubleshoot-fix.md

 .....
 ```

-### Secondary Issue: Netwoking failures
+### Secondary Issue: Networking failures

-- **Problem**: Upon observing the application logs, workload were failing to download the python dependencies from internet
+- **Problem**: Upon observing the application logs, workloads were failing to download the python dependencies from internet
 - **Error**: `[Errno -3] Temporary failure in name resolution`
-- **Details**: As python program trying to download extenal dependencies from the internet, DNS resoution failed.
+- **Details**: As python program trying to download external dependencies from the internet, DNS resolution failed.
-  - Essential either Kubernetes or host networking is not allowing to perform the DNS query or blocking all traffic.
+  - Essentially either Kubernetes or host networking is not allowing to perform the DNS query or blocking all traffic.
   - Default one: `containerd.service` (standard convention)
-- **Impact**: Kubernetes couldn't route the traffic to extenal world.
+- **Impact**: Kubernetes couldn't route the traffic to external world.

 #### Root Cause Analysis

-- As Kubernetes traffic(coredns) is trying to resolev the DNS name, its been served traffic somehow dropiing or issues persists with
+- As Kubernetes traffic(coredns) is trying to resolve the DNS name, its been served traffic somehow dropping or issues persist with
 coredns.
-- In order to confirm if issues is just with DNS or any other traffic, a test is executed [network-debug-advanced](./scripts/debug.yaml) which run
+- In order to confirm if issues is just with DNS or any other traffic, a test is executed [network-debug-advanced](./scripts/debug.yaml) which runs
-various test such as ping, digg, curl and tracepoint.
+various tests such as ping, dig, curl and tracepoint.
-- Its been observed all traffic were blocked originating from the Kuberenetes network.
+- It's been observed all traffic were blocked originating from the Kubernetes network.
 - Upon running the same DNS query from the host, DNS were able to resolve the queries.
-Which made it clear, an issues is with the Kubernetes netowrking.
+Which made it clear, an issue is with the Kubernetes networking.
-- Cilium traffic traffic been observed through `kubectl -n kube-system exec -it cilium-dwwp7 -- cilium monitor --from 240`, traffic were originating from
+- Cilium traffic has been observed through `kubectl -n kube-system exec -it cilium-dwwp7 -- cilium monitor --from 240`, traffic were originating from
-coredns pod, however no traffic were returning back from the extenal world
+coredns pod, however no traffic were returning back from the external world
-- Running tcpdump, its been observed the traffic were not reachin to the host
+- Running tcpdump, it's been observed the traffic were not reaching to the host
 N/W interface
 ```bash
 Sep 28 09:36:20 192-18-132-31 kernel: [54237.164083] [UFW BLOCK] IN=lxc4f39491e6165 OUT=eno1 MAC=ea:34:8a:6c:c4:4f:0a:67:41:64:51:44:08:00 SRC=10.1.0.185 DST=1.1.1.1 LEN=45 TOS=0x00 PREC=0x00 TTL=62 ID=4481 DF PROTO=UDP SPT=59834 DPT=53 LEN=25 MARK=0xa1700f00
 ```
--  Possibly its routing issue or firewall, upon observing firewall logs, its found traffic is getting blocked from the coredns IP
+-  Possibly it's routing issue or firewall, upon observing firewall logs, it's found traffic is getting blocked from the coredns IP
 ```bash
 Sep 28 09:37:00 192-18-132-31 kernel: [54277.196906] [UFW BLOCK] IN=lxc4f39491e6165 OUT=eno1 MAC=ea:34:8a:6c:c4:4f:0a:67:41:64:51:44:08:00 SRC=10.1.0.185 DST=8.8.8.8 LEN=45 TOS=0x00 PREC=0x00 TTL=62 ID=33338 DF PROTO=UDP SPT=39480 DPT=53 LEN=25 MARK=0xa1700f00
 ```
-- This traffic from the cilium host(virtual router) to host interface were blocked by the firewall rules/IP Table rule
+- This traffic from the cilium host(virtual router) to host interface was blocked by the firewall rules/IP Table rule

 ### Resolution Process